 Although it has been said that the world will beat a path to your door if you create a better mousetrap, the fact is that you need to clearly communicate the value of a new product or service in order to sell it.
 Developing your value proposition is a basic step in the process.
 Remember that understanding your market and the tangible benefits that your product will bring to customers are the foundations of a compelling value proposition.

-For assistance creating your value proposition, go to Seven Proven Templates for Writing Value Propositions That Work.
+For assistance creating your value proposition, go to How to Write a Great Value Proposition.